Emo: Characteristics

-Despite being rooted in hardcore punk, emo has also been associated with other related genres, such as alternative rock, indie rock, punk rock, and pop punk.
 Andrew Sacher of Brooklyn Vegan has expressed his belief that the year 2001 was a "crossroads" of sorts for the genre, stating that "emo came in a lot of different varieties" during that year.
 He said: "There were bands who were still playing the style of second wave emo that was prominent in the 1990s, as well as bands beginning to define the sound of the third wave.
 Some bands leaned more towards post-hardcore, others more towards pop punk, others towards indie rock, and others towards softer, acoustic guitar and piano-based music."
 The New York Times described emo as "emotional punk or post-hardcore or pop-punk.
 That is, punk that wears its heart on its sleeve and tries a little tenderness to leaven its sonic attack.
 If it helps, imagine Ricky Nelson singing in the Sex Pistols."
 Author Matt Diehl called emo a "more sensitive interpolation of punk's mission".

 Lyrics, a focus in emo music, are typically personal and confessional, or according to Merriam-Webster, "introspective and emotionally fraught".
 Themes usually deal with topics such as failed romance, self-loathing, pain, insecurity, suicidal thoughts, love, and relationships.
 AllMusic described emo lyrics as "usually either free-associative poetry or intimate confessionals".
 According to The New Grove Dictionary of Music and Musicians: "In its most basic sense, the term 'emo' is short for emotional, an indication that the music had left behind punk's heavily politicized public protest for more private and reflective concerns.
 Musically, this new emotional sense was best captured in the nostalgic and poetic lyrics of the Rites of Spring singer Guy Picciotto and his cracked, almost distraught, intense vocal style."